Soviet anti-Zionism

-Soviet anti-Zionism is an Anti Zionist and pro-Arab doctrine promulgated in the Soviet Union during the Cold War.
+Soviet anti-Zionism was an anti-Zionist and pro-Arab doctrine promulgated in the Soviet Union during the Cold War.
 While the Soviet Union initially pursued a pro-Zionist policy after World War II due to its perception that the Jewish state would be socialist and pro-Soviet, its outlook on the Arab–Israeli conflict changed as Israel began to develop a close relationship with the United States and aligned itself with the Western Bloc.

 Anti-Israel Soviet propaganda intensified after Israel's sweeping victory in the 1967 Arab–Israeli War, and it was officially sponsored by the agitation and propaganda media of the Communist Party of the Soviet Union as well as by the KGB.
 Among other charges, it alleged that Zionism was a form of racism.
 The Soviets framed their anti-Zionist propaganda in the guise of a study of modern Zionism, dubbed Zionology.
 The Soviet anti-Israel policy included the regulated denial of permission for Jews in the Soviet Union to emigrate, primarily to Israel, but also to any other country.